Sharmeen-Fatima/GIAIC_Quarter_3/WSL-Setup-Guide.md

 2. Search: WSL (Publisher: Microsoft)
 3. Install it — description should say:
    *“Open any folder in the Windows Subsystem for Linux (WSL) and take advantage of Visual Studio Code's full feature set.”*

+---
+## 🌐 Step 7 — Connect VS Code with Ubuntu
+1. Click the >< (Open Remote Window) icon in bottom-left corner.
+2. Choose Connect to WSL → Ubuntu
+3. VS Code will open a new window with status:
+💚 WSL: Ubuntu